beling/book-pl/src/ch19-06-macros.md

 saves an allocation by converting `#name` to a string literal at compile time.

 At this point, `cargo build` should complete successfully in both `hello_macro` and `hello_macro_derive`.
-Let’s hook up these crates to the code in listing 19-30 to see the procedural macro in action!
+Let’s hook up these crates to the code in Listing 19-30 to see the procedural macro in action!
 Create a new binary project in your *projects* directory using `cargo new pancakes`.
 We need to add `hello_macro` and `hello_macro_derive` as dependencies in the `pancakes`